 The one-year Master of Science Programme offers unique opportunities for motivated students to become the next generation of professionals and researchers in organic farming and food systems able to support further development of the sector in the Euro-Mediterranean countries and worldwide.
-The programme considers organic food production as a system approach from primary production to consumption with a view to achieving the objective of the farm-to-fork strategy of at least 25% of the EU's agricultural land under organic farming by 2030 and in transition to fair, healthy and environmentally-friendly food systems.
-It provides the knowledge, skills and mindset needed to promote the sector growth and methodologies for doing it through a combination of multi-disciplinary and collaborative approaches to tackle main challenges.
+The programme considers organic food production as a system approach from primary production to consumption with a view to achieving the objective of the farm-to-fork strategy of at least 25% of the EU's agricultural land under organic farming by 2030 and in transition to fair, healthy and environmentally friendly food systems.